Modes of Belonging

 At a panel discussion with the artists of the show STADT/BILD.
 Xenopolis, which ran from 16 September to 8 November 2015, its curator, Simon Njami, opened with a rather disconcerting question, “What is home?”.
 What inevitably ensued were attempts at evasive answers and various biographical banalities on the part of the artists.
 Luckily, the exhibition itself gave us some aesthetic reflections on this question.
-With the concept of Xenopolis, Simon Njami opts to reflect on “home” via mirror image: the sense of being “foreign.”
+With the concept of Xenopolis, Simon Njami opted to reflect on “home” via mirror image: the sense of being “foreign.”
 By combining xenos, from the Greek for “foreigner,” with polis, Greek for “city,” he proposes an imaginary of the city as a place where we are all potentially foreigners, that is, participants in a fluid and fickle space, members of communities with hybrid identities.
-The sense of remoteness may also server to produce imaginaries that are sometimes invoked precisely to help us feel “at home.”
+The sense of remoteness may also serve to produce imaginaries that are sometimes invoked precisely to help us feel “at home.”

 The exhibition is one of four large-scale events in the collaborative project STADT/BILD: Image of a City, which brings together four Berlin institutions (1) to reflect on themes of the city and its representation.
 For the same occasion, these different events, and especially their accompanying texts, actively participates in the mythology of the German capital.

 Simon Njami considers Berlin the quintessential xenopolis.
-The Paris-based curator builds his discourse around his impressions of the city from various visits: impossibly fickle and full of “foreigners” from all geographies, Berlin is often described nonetheless as a kind of village writ large where everyone can feel at “home” at their own pace.
+The Paris-based curator built his discourse around his impressions of the city from various visits: impossibly fickle and full of “foreigners” from all geographies, Berlin is often described nonetheless as a kind of village writ large where everyone can feel at “home” at their own pace.
 The sense of being “foreign” includes many forms of ambivalence, both negative and positive.
 The works gathered in the space of the Kunsthalle, arranged very (overly) close to one another, observed a number of these viewpoints as they escape into an imagined Berlin.